Table of Contents[Hide][Show]

 I keep a bottle of this bug spray by the back door for easy application.
 I also pack one in our first aid kit when camping or hiking.
 I find it’s also handy to carry this homemade anti-itch cream in case of the random bug bite!

-Natural bug sprays can also be made without essential oil using dried herbs and witch hazel or vinegar.
-This recipe is typically considerably less expensive, though it is also not as potent as the recipe above.
+Natural bug sprays can also be made without essential oils.
+Just use dried herbs and witch hazel or vinegar.
+This recipe is less expensive, but it’s not as potent as the recipe above.

-- Mix well, cover and let cool (covering is important to keep the volatile oils in!)
+- Mix well, cover, and turn off the stove.
+Let cool completely.
+Covering is important to keep the volatile oils in!

-- Strain herbs out and mix water with 1 cup of witch hazel or rubbing alcohol.
-Store in a spray bottle in a cool place.
-We often keep ours in the fridge for an extra cooling spray.
+- Strain out the herbs and mix the tea with witch hazel or alcohol.
+Store in a spray bottle in the fridge for up to a week.

 - Use as needed.
 Added bonus: it smells great and is very refreshing to the skin.